What are the dates and times of this year’s festival?

 What should I wear?

 Many of our visitors come in costume.
 This always helps to create a great atmosphere and there are prizes for the best outfits.
-If you’d rather just come as yourself, remember that the festival takes place in the field to the rear of the museum and dress for the weather, which could mean wellies or sun cream or – this being Britain – both!
+If you’d rather just come as yourself, remember that the festival takes place in a field.
+Dress for the weather, which could mean wellies or sun cream or – this being Britain – both!

 What should I bring?